makerdao/community/faqs/liquidation.md

 For example, a user wants to draw 200 DAI and thinks the value of the collateral will not drop below 50% of its current market price.
 The user decides to stake at least double the minimum collateralization threshold.
 Since the minimum collateralization is 150%, the user deposits $600 of ETH and draws 200 DAI, leaving their CDP at 300% collateralization.

-**It is important to remember that 150% is the lowest point at which an Ethereum based CDP can be collateralized before being made available for Liquidation by the Keepers.** Staying above that minimum level prevents a user's collateral from being Liquidated.
+**It is important to remember that 150% is the lowest point at which an ether based CDP can be collateralized before being made available for Liquidation by the Keepers.** Staying above that minimum level prevents a user's collateral from being Liquidated.

 ## What is the Liquidation Price?